 On 29 May, The Mail Online reported that the BBC had announced that Richard Sambrook, former head of BBC global news, will be heading an inquiry into whether tweets by BBC talent breach its impartiality policy.
 Sambrook has been in BBC News and Current Affairs for thirty years.
 For those of us who have been… Continue reading BBC Bias Part 6

-On Bias at BBC News, the main argument is that whatever you think of Boris Johnson or Dominic Cummings, we are entitled to unbiased news coverage from BBC TV and radio news.
+On 27 May there was a piece in TheArticle about bias at BBC News.
+The main argument was that whatever you think of Boris Johnson or Dominic Cummings, we are entitled to unbiased news coverage from BBC TV and radio news.
 We are not getting it.
-When Emily Maitlis gave her controversial introduction on Newsnight, Social Media was ablaze, and there was an extraordinarily… Continue reading BBC Bias Part 4
+In just a few days the debate moved on… Continue reading BBC Bias Part 5